TexasInstruments/ble_examples/README.md

         TI_BLE_SDK_BASE

 Follow your IDE specific instructions for changing environment variables or simply do a global search and replace within the ble\_examples folder.
-See the FAQ section for more details.
+See the [FAQ page](docs/faq.md) for more details.

 By default, TI\_BLE\_SDK\_BASE points to C:\ti\simplelink\ble\_sdk\_2\_02\_00\_31.
 If you installed the SDK there, no change is required.